-Isauro Aguirre, 37, is currently on trial for capital murder in the beating death of the child.
-His mother, Pearl Sinthia Fernandez, will be tried separately.
+Isauro Aguirre was on trial for capital murder in the beating death of the child, while Fernandez's mother, Pearl Sinthia Fernandez, was tried separately.
+If convicted, they both faced the death penalty.

-According to Deputy District Attorney Jonathan Hatami, Gabriel was happy and healthy before he moved from his grandparents' house to live with his mother and her boyfriend.
+According to Deputy District Attorney Jonathan Hatami, Fernandez was happy and healthy before he moved from his grandparents' house to live with his mother and her boyfriend.

 And after eight months of living with the couple, his body was battered and he was dead.